 ECSS-E-ST-32-02_0260165

-The failure mode shall be demonstrated by test on full-scale article according to clauses 5.3.1, 5.3.4 and 5.3.5.
+The LBB failure mode shall be demonstrated by test using a method agreed with the customer.

+Experience with non-metallic lined COPS and CPS is limited, and LBB failure mode demonstration according to 5.3 can be difficult or not relevant (see also e and f below).
+No definite requirements are therefore provided in this standard on whether and how to apply clause 5.3, and specifically 5.3.4 (Demonstration of LBB by test using full-scale article).

 ECSS-E-ST-32-02_0260166

-The liner of the COPS shall exhibit a LBB failure mode
+The liner of the COPS shall exhibit a LBB failure mode.

-.
+The fulfilment of this requirement is sometimes possible without LBB analysis or test per 5.3, for liners that do not experience significant load when compared to the overwrap.
+Example: thermoplastic liner, see e.g. AIAA G-082.

 ECSS-E-ST-32-02_0260167

-The CPS shall exhibit a LBB failure mode
+The CPS shall exhibit a LBB failure mode, if requested by the customer.

-.
+Experience with CPS is limited, and LBB demonstration can be difficult or not relevant.
+No definite guidance is therefore provided in this standard.

 ECSS-E-ST-32-02_0260453

-When the non-metallic liner of the COPS remains in compression up to MDP and flaws do not propagate during the LBB test, the flaws pre-fabricated in the liner of the LBB full-scale specimen may be through cracks.
+When the non-metallic liner of the COPS remains in compression up to MDP and surface flaws do not propagate during the LBB test, the flaws pre-fabricated in the liner of the LBB full-scale specimen may be through cracks.

 ECSS-E-ST-32-02_0260169

-‘Safe life item’ demonstration shall be performed in conformance with ECSS-E-ST-32-01:
+‘Safe life item’ demonstration shall be performed for the both the metallic liner and the composite overwrap by analysis or test or both in conformance with ECSS-E-ST-32-01 , in accordance with clause 8.4 for composite items, unless agreed otherwise by the customer.

-by test for non-metallic items;

-by analysis or test or both for metallic items (e.g. metallic bosses).
+For fracture control of the composite overwrap, refer to 8.4 (Composite, bonded and sandwich structures) or 11.2.2.5 (Safe life composite, bonded and sandwich; for non human spaceflight applications) of ECSS-E-ST-32-01C.
+Note that 8.2.3.1.c of ECSS-E-ST-32-01C specifies that pressurized structures which have composite overwrap are not implemented for human spaceflight missions without approval of the customer.

 ECSS-E-ST-32-02_0260170

 Qualification tests shall be conducted according to clause 4.4.4.2 to demonstrate the structural adequacy of the design.